Remembering Uncle Phil: The Green Beret Who Saved Me With His Heart

 But it wasn’t like a vacation.
 Uncle Phil didn’t qualify for the experimental procedure.
 He was so dejected that he drove the 12 hours home in one push.
 When he got to our house, he staggered out of the car and slumped onto the family room couch.
 His face looked grey, like a pale waxwork.

-“Why didn’t you stop like you said you would?”
+“Why didn’t you make stops like you said you would?”
 I asked.

 “I don’t know,” Uncle Phil wailed.
-“I didn’t know how to stop.
+“I didn’t want to be alone.
 I felt OK until the last hundred miles, and by then I was so close.”

 “I’m sorry, Pal,” he said.
 “I’m still too shagged out.
 We’ll have to say our goodbyes here.”